leynadm/leynadm/README.md

 Here's a few things you should know about me, as a heads up.

 - 🔭 I’m currently going through the <strong>Odin Project</strong> (a full stack curriculum for web development, more info [here](https://www.theodinproject.com/))
-- 🌱 I’m currently learning HTML, CSS and Javascript, going strong into React & nodeJS!
+- 🌱 I’m learning HTML, CSS and Javascript, going strong into React & nodeJS!
-- ⚡ Fun fact, I started my journey learning Visual Basic for Applications, automating Excel files.
-I was on a quest to automate every spreadsheet out there in the wild, before changing direction towards software development (I had about ~5 files left).
+- ⚡ I started my journey learning Visual Basic for Applications, automating Excel files.
+I was on a quest to automate every spreadsheet out there in the wild, before changing focus to software development (I had about ~5 files left).
+- I enjoy all sort of languages, and thus I speak Romanian, English, French and Spanish - I still need some practice with the last one though
-- 💬 Ask me about anything you feel like, and I'm particularly skillful centering divs. ;)
+- 💬 Ask me about anything you feel like, but know I'm getting quite good at centering divs. :smirk:

 ### Reach out to me and I'll make sure to reply back:
 <div id="badges">